dragosboca/timesheet-report-plugin/README.md

 # Timesheet Report Plugin for Obsidian

 A comprehensive timesheet reporting plugin that generates interactive visualizations, tracks project budgets, and creates detailed reports from your timesheet data stored in Obsidian.
+Features a powerful SQL-like query language with grammar-based parser for flexible data filtering and reporting.

 ## Features